Severe Thunderstorm Warning issued for Hockley, Lamb by NWS - NewsBreak

 Effective: 2022-05-13 12:35:00 CDT Expires: 2022-05-13 14:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Target Area: Okfuskee THE FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 230 PM CDT FOR OKFUSKEE COUNTY At 1234 PM CDT, Doppler radar indicated thunderstorms training over the same areas, producing heavy rain across the warned area.
 Radar estimates between 3 and 6 inches of rain have fallen across western portions of the county.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar indicated.
 IMPACT...Flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other drainage and low lying areas.
 Some locations that may experience flooding include Okemah...
 Okfuskee Boley...
 Paden Bearden...
 Castle Welty...
 Mason This includes Interstate 40 in Oklahoma between mile markers 212 and 225.
 FLASH FLOOD...RADAR INDICATED EXPECTED RAINFALL...1-2 INCHES IN 1 HOUR

-Effective: 2022-05-12 08:39:00 CDT Expires: 2022-05-13 13:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Bollinger A strong thunderstorm will impact portions of central Bollinger County through 145 PM CDT At 102 PM CDT, Doppler radar was tracking a strong thunderstorm near Marble Hill, moving southeast at 20 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
+Effective: 2022-05-13 13:01:00 CDT Expires: 2022-05-13 13:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pottawatomie; Seminole A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 PM CDT FOR NORTHEASTERN SEMINOLE AND NORTHEASTERN POTTAWATOMIE COUNTIES At 100 PM CDT, a severe thunderstorm was located near Little, moving northeast at 30 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Seminole, Cromwell, Little and Centerview.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

+Effective: 2022-05-13 12:35:00 CDT Expires: 2022-05-13 12:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Greene THE SEVERE THUNDERSTORM WARNING FOR EAST CENTRAL GREENE AND SOUTHWESTERN DUNKLIN COUNTIES IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning has been cancelled.
+However heavy rain is still possible with this thunderstorm.

+Effective: 2022-05-19 01:00:00 CDT Expires: 2022-05-13 13:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Amite A strong thunderstorm will impact portions of northwestern St. Helena, northeastern East Feliciana Parishes in southeastern Louisiana and south central Amite Counties through 145 PM CDT At 112 PM CDT, Doppler radar was tracking a strong thunderstorm near Felps, or 10 miles northeast of Clinton, moving south at 10 mph.
+HAZARD...Winds in excess of 40 mph and half inch hail.
+SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This strong thunderstorm will be near Marble Hill around 120 PM CDT.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH
+Locations impacted include Felps and Darlington.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPH

+Effective: 2022-05-19 01:00:00 CDT Expires: 2022-05-26 03:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Lafayette; Marshall; Panola THE SEVERE THUNDERSTORM WARNING FOR NORTHWESTERN LAFAYETTE SOUTHWESTERN MARSHALL AND NORTHEASTERN PANOLA COUNTIES WILL EXPIRE AT 115 PM CDT The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning will be allowed to expire.
+However heavy rain is still possible with this thunderstorm.

+Effective: 2022-05-13 12:42:00 CDT Expires: 2022-05-14 18:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Safety message - Turn around, don`t drown.
+Don`t travel through flooded areas.
+Most flood deaths occur in vehicles.
+Target Area: Norman The Flood Warning continues for the following rivers in Minnesota...North Dakota Red River of the North at Halstad affecting Norman and Traill Counties. .Additional rises due to heavy rainfall yesterday.
+The river is expected to remain within Minor flood stage throughout the forecast period.
+Additional information is available at www.weather.gov.
+FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Red River of the North at Halstad. * WHEN...Until further notice. * IMPACTS...At 30.8 feet, Approach to I-29 bridge impassable. * ADDITIONAL DETAILS - At 9:30 AM CDT Friday the stage was 28.0 feet. - Recent Activity...The maximum river stage in the 24 hours ending at 9:30 AM CDT Friday was 28.3 feet. - Forecast...The river is expected to rise to a crest of 29.0 feet early Tuesday morning. - Flood stage is 26.0 feet.

 Effective: 2022-05-19 01:00:00 CDT Expires: 2022-05-13 14:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Target Area: Carroll; Grenada; Montgomery Strong thunderstorms will impact portions of northern Carroll, Grenada and northwestern Montgomery Counties through 200 PM CDT At 1259 PM CDT, Doppler radar was tracking a cluster of strong thunderstorms in the Grenada area, moving south at 25 mph.
 HAZARD...Winds in excess of 40 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
 Strong storms will be near Jefferson around 105 PM CDT.
 North Carrollton around 125 PM CDT.
 Winona around 130 PM CDT.
 Coila around 145 PM CDT.
 MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH